 If on your own, we suggest getting an audio guide, or hiring a guide, usually there are several available at the entrance to the ruins.

 There is no argument over the “best thing to see” in Pompeii: the ruins.
-Plan to spend a at least two hours wandering and taking in the scenes.
+Plan to spend at least two hours wandering and taking in the scenes.
 For grandeur visit the Amphitheater and the House of the Faun.
 The entire tragedy becomes personal in the the Garden of Fugitives of Pompeii.
 Here visitors can see the remains of the people who perished in the eruption.

 While the ruins are the sight to see, there is more to discover in the area around the archaeological park of Pompeii.
-In the modern day city of Pompei, the Shrine of the Virgin of the Rosary of Pompei is a beautiful cathedral and important pilgrimage site in Italy.
-Also while in Pompei, stop to dine at Garum to enjoy Campania specialties as well as unique touches to dishes inspired by ancient Roman ingredients that would have been popular in Pompeii.
+In the modern day city of Pompeii, the Shrine of the Virgin of the Rosary of Pompeii is a beautiful cathedral and important pilgrimage site in Italy.
+Also while in Pompeii, stop to dine at Garum to enjoy Campania specialties as well as unique touches to dishes inspired by ancient Roman ingredients that would have been popular in Pompeii.
 For a taste of the region, Lo Chalet di Mirko sells bottles of Limoncello and Meloncello – the perfect finish to any meal, or any day trip!